-Labor: 1.0The cost of diagnosing the P1293 DODGE code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P1293 DODGE code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

-When is the P1293 DODGE code detected?The Engine Control Module (ECM) has detected the sensor signal voltage below 0.49 volts
+When is the code detected?The Engine Control Module (ECM) has detected the sensor signal voltage below 0.49 volts

 - Engine Light ON (or Service Engine Soon Warning Light)

 P1293 DODGE MeaningWith the key on or engine running, then the Powertrain Control Module (PCM) detects that the Compressed Natural Gas (CNG) Fuel Pressure sensor input was more than 0.49v.